 Success of marketing/promotions/events

-Marketing/promotions/events are critical to drive more visitors into the mall, but ultimately their success is determined by the positive impact they have on individual stores in the mall.
+Marketing/promotions/events are critical to drive more footfall into the mall, but ultimately their success is determined by the positive impact they have on individual stores in the mall.
 Tracking Capture Rates at the mall’s entrances and at individual stores before, during and post events delivers key metrics that enable the true ROI to be determined.

 Comparing the Capture Rates of various retailers within the mall helps to identify which retailers benefit the most or the least from the initiative.
-The ped counts to retailers in a certain part of the mall may increase during an event but their Capture Rates could still decline, indicating that the event/promotion is diverting customers to another part of the mall.
+The footfall to retailers in a certain part of the mall may increase during an event but their Capture Rates could still decline, indicating that the event/promotion is diverting customers to another part of the mall.

 Attracting new retailers into the mall

 Retailing is evolving more quickly than ever before and the challenge for malls is to be able to harness this by attracting the most appropriate tenants.

 Capture Rates identify which stores and categories in the mall are the strongest performers in terms of attracting footfall and, as importantly, the extent to which this is changing.
 Footfall of a particular retailer category may decline but the Capture Rate identifies whether this is in line with the mall (stable Capture Rate) or whether it is declining more quickly (decreasing Capture Rate).

 Comparing Capture Rates of individual store categories provides an understanding of the performance of the mall’s current retail mix – which categories have the highest Capture Rates and so which represent the best opportunity for the mall to offer customers the stores they are demanding.